Gauravchauhan8/Gaurav-Chauhan-JavaScript-12-july/README.md

 Ans9.
 By using this function - gimli.greet()
 Output
 "Hi, my name is Gimli!";
-we see that the string value for the object method greet() is returned.
+we see that the string value for the object method greet() is returned